The student is legally liable to pay tuition fees at the University of Helsinki:

 Every scholarship applicant receives information on the scholarship together with the letter of acceptance.

-Only very limited number of Scholarships can be offered and the scholarship programme is highly competitive.
-As the number of offered scholarships is very limited, it is highly recommended to start looking for other available funding options as soon as possible.
+Limited number of Scholarships can be offered and the scholarship programme is very competitive.
+As the number of offered scholarships is limited, it is highly recommended to start looking for other available funding options as soon as possible.
+The number of scholarships available depends on the academic level and on the number of admitted fees-liable students.

 The scholarships are granted for two years.
 However, in order to receive the grant for the second year, you are required to complete at least 55 credits in your first study year.